GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 pull out information from the data file that is later used in the legend.
-The legend will normally have the email address of the script owner; here that command is commented out and the user is hardwired to “GMT guru”.
+The legend will normally have the email address of the script owner; here that command is commented out and the user is hardwired to "GMT guru".
 The USGS logo, taken from their web page and converted to a Sun raster file, is used to spice up the legend.

 The script produces the plot in Figure [fig:example\ :sub:`2`\ 2],